mifortin/AdventOfCode2023/README.md

 ## Bitsets
 The functions take in a char array.
 This allows the array to exist on the stack and be default inited to 0.
 Either set or test.
 Brought to you by Day 4's puzzle

+## Arrays
+Caved, now am using templates.
+Arrays have a maximum fixed size.
+O(n) everything!
+Invoke ACArray.

+Most important result of day 5 is the range operations + range array.
+These allow adding a range while maintaining sorting order - and merges ranges as need be.
+This allows day 5 to run spectacularly fast.
+See ACRange and ACRangeArray.